-The world became a darker place when it was announced that South Korean actor Ji Chang-wook, who’s turning 32, was enlisting for mandatory military service in 2017.
+The world became a darker place when it was announced that South Korean actor Ji Chang-wook, who’s turning 33, was enlisting for mandatory military service in 2017.
 Fortunately, the storm has cleared and Chang-wook has finally finished his training.
-We won’t have to wait long now — the pretty face with luscious lips, who is known for his roles in Empress Ki (2013), The Healer (2014) and The K2 (2016), is slated to return with romcom drama Melt Me sometime this year.
+We won’t have to wait long now — the pretty face with luscious lips, who is known for his roles in Empress Ki (2013), The Healer (2014) and The K2 (2016), is back with Backstreet Rookies that is currently airing in South Korea opposite actress Kim Yoo-jung.

 Let’s all start preparing for our fan-girling moments.

 You might remember Gong Yoo making coffee in Coffee Prince (2007), fending off zombies in Train to Busan (2016) or being an immortal goblin in Guardian: The Lonely and Great God (2016).
 But beyond his prominent roles, this charming actor also cemented a firm place in many hearts, thanks to his boyish, cheeky grin.
-Turning 40 this year, Gong Yoo is one of the biggest actors from South Korea.
-We’re holding our breaths while we wait for his new movies Seo Bok (beside fellow A-lister and heartthrob Park Bo-gum) and Kim Ji Young, Born in ’82 (with Jung Yu-mi from Train to Busan) that were rumoured to have begun filming earlier this year.
+Turning 41 this year, Gong Yoo is one of the biggest actors from South Korea.
+We’re holding our breaths while we wait for his new movie Seo Bok (with fellow A-lister and heartthrob Park Bo-gum) that was rumoured to have finished filming late 2019.

 You’d be sorely mistaken if you thought that there was nothing much to Lee Taemin besides his baby face and matching crystal-clear skin.
 Turning 26 this month, the South Korean singer-songwriter is one-fifth of successful K-pop boyband SHINee and has a thriving solo career with three albums under his belt thus far.
 The latest album was a self-titled Japanese album released in 2018 (yes, that means he belts out his tunes in Japanese!).